victimofleisure/Sloganeer/README.md

 1. **Hexadecimal color value** consisting of up to eight characters, each of which is [0-9], [A-F] or [a-f].
 The color channels are expected to be in RGB or RGBA order.
 If six or less characters are specified, RGB is assumed and the alpha channel defaults to opaque.
 The value is case-insensitive.
 Do not prefix the value with a pound sign.
 Example: `DC143C`

 2. **Decimal color value** consisting of three or four decimal numbers, each of which is [0-255], separated by commas and/or spaces.
-On the command line, commas are easier, as a command line parameter containing spaces must be enclosed in double quotes.
+On the command line, commas are easier, as a parameter containing spaces must be enclosed in double quotes.
 In a CSV file, spaces are easier, as a CSV value containing commas must be enclosed in double quotes.
 The color channels are expected to be in RGB or RGBA order.
 If three numbers are specified, RGB is assumed and the alpha channel defaults to opaque.
 Fractional values are accepted.
 Example: `220,20,60`

 3. **Color name** consisting of one of the 140 defined [HTML extended color names](https://en.wikipedia.org/wiki/Web_colors#Extended_colors).
 Color names are case-insensitive.
 Example: `Crimson`